How To Manage Bar Exam Stress

 Pace Yourself

-DON’T burn yourself out in May or early June.
+Don’t burn yourself out in May or early June.
 Don’t lock yourself in your room and study 15 hours a day early on in the summer.
 You will burn yourself out and won’t be able to put in the longer hours needed as you get closer to the bar exam.
-As the bar comes closer, students that burned themselves out early on have to start taking days off because they can’t retain anything.
+As the bar comes closer, students who burn themselves out early on have to start taking days off because they can’t retain anything.
 This can leave you feeling guilty, but your brain may be so fried that you don’t have any other option.
 Don’t let this happen to you.

 Routines/regimens are healthy for you.
 Having a somewhat defined schedule is a very healthy way to handle your summer.
 Much like studying too long, not getting enough sunlight or exercise is going to make your days and summer feel 10x worse than it has to be.
 Getting sunlight and exercise makes the process seem much more manageable and you’ll soon realize that bar study doesn’t have to be as miserable as everyone makes it out to seem.